 Sleep posture can be just as important as your daytime posture if you’re trying to avoid back pain.
 It's ideal to sleep on your back or on your side so your spine is aligned with the neck and head.
-But if you can’t manage that, use a pillow to ease pressure and stress on your back.
-Pick the right mattress to ward off back trouble.
+Avoid the fetal position or lying on your tummy.
+Uuse a pillow to ease pressure and stress on your back.
+Pick a mattress with the right degree of firmness to support your back.
 And remember, be careful about how you get out of bed – that can cause back pain too!

 A day spent slouching at the desk or an evening spent dancing on high heels affects the spine curve and leads to back pain at night.
 A very soft or a hard and uneven mattress won't support your back and will worsen the pain.
 If change in sleeping and sitting posture doesn't lower the pain, and you aren't pregnant, see a doc and test for spinal arthritis or tumors, kidney stones, or a cancer of the abdominal organs.